Joberman/process_sat/README.txt

 		  Description: The generic filetype for the OMI NO2 data as processed by NASA (the OMNO2 product).
 		  Output attributes supplied: None
+		  Parser attributes required:
+		  	 cornerDir      - the directory containing the
+			 	     	  auxillary corner files that the
+				          parser needs if the selected map
+				          function makes use of them .
+		         cornerFileList - A list of the corner files in cornerDir that should be searched for corner files that match the input file.
+Should be comma-separated list of arbitrary length

 	      OMI_NO2_NASA_HDF_v1_2
 		  Parser: HDFnasaomil2